adejongh/talks/banana-for-scale/abstract.md

 * Know your metrics for what they really are
 * Know your system really really well
 * Make one change at a time

+---

+A heavily loaded transaction processing system, a struggling client, and angry customers threatining them with violence...
+Albert and Chris were faced with this scaling challenge, and helped resolving it (for now).
+They would like to share their experience, and present some lessons learnt. ... and they'll explain why bananas were *not* suitable for scale.